Popovkov57/Portofolio/README.md

 # Portofolio

-Personal website generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.7.
+Personal website generated with [Angular CLI](https://github.com/angular/angular-cli) v16.1.7.

 ## Installation
 Follwing are the steps to install this application